 The authors, The Pizza Pilgrims, Thom, and James Elliot, travel around the world looking at everything pizza.
 There are some recipes, pizza history, wild stories, and maps of global pizza cities.
 If you love to travel and try pizza wherever you go, check out this book.

-This book is an in depth look, by the well-known baker Ken Forkish from Portland, at how to make bread and pizza.
+This book is an in depth look, by the well-known baker Ken Forkish from Portland, at how to make pizza dough and just bread in general.
 He gets down to the nuts and bolts of everything dough.

 There is a reason the title is The Pizza Bible.
 It has all the gospel and the truth about pizza making.
 This book is considered the quintessential of all the books about pizza.

 The author, the famous pizzaiolo, shares all of his knowledge about pizza.
 He covers everything you need to know to make the best pizza.
-Whether you like Chicago deep dish, California-style pizza, or the controversial St. Louis pizza, he has all the info to help you make your favorite style of pizza.
+Whether you like Chicago deep dish, California-style pizza, infamous Detroit style pizza, or the controversial St. Louis pizza, he has all the info to help you make your favorite style of pizza.
+He even writes about one of our personal favorites, calzones!

-This step-by-step guide provides detailed instruction to learn all of the key components of how to make pizza.
+This step-by-step guide provides detailed instruction to learn all of the key components of how to make healthy homemade pizza.

-Not only does the author cover sauces, dough, toppings, but he also explains the difference between ovens and how to make the best pizza for your type of oven.
+Not only does the author cover sauces, dough, toppings combos, but he also explains the difference between ovens and how to make the best pizza for your type of oven.

 Okay, numbers 9 and 10 on the list are technically two different books about pizza by the same author.
 The first is an overview of how to make the different styles of pizza.
 The author has over 35 years of experience as a chef and pizzaiolo, but he is also a bit scientist.

 He covers flavor profiles and the science and chemistry of making the best pizza.
 He explains how to use both poolish and biga.
 He describes the chemistry behind fermentation and how to use sourdough properly.
+Also looks into focaccia.
 He explains which yeast is best for digestion.
-He has written an expert guide on everything dough
+He has written an expert guide on everything dough.

 These are ten books about pizza that are excellent resources for recipes, sauces, toppings, and some fun history.
 They are all written by knowledgeable chefs and pizzaiolos that really know their stuff.